Agriculture H-1B Sponsorship Jobs in Tennessee

 Get Access To All Jobs

-Job Roles in Agriculture in Tennessee
+H-1B Agriculture Job Roles in Tennessee

-Retail Banking Associate38 jobs
+Retail Banking Associate29 jobs

-Account Management19 jobs
+Account Management14 jobs

-Customer Service & Support16 jobs
+Customer Service & Support8 jobs

-Manufacturing Operations6 jobs
+Manufacturing Operations3 jobs

-See all 131+ Agriculture Tennessee jobs
+See all 47+ Agriculture H-1B Jobs in Tennessee

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Agriculture Tennessee roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

-Frequently Asked Questions
+Agriculture H-1B Sponsorship Jobs in Tennessee: Frequently Asked Questions

 Which agriculture companies sponsor H-1B visas in Tennessee?

-Tennessee's largest H-1B agriculture sponsors include integrated food and livestock companies such as Tyson Foods, Perdue Farms, and Pilgrim's Pride, which operate processing and research facilities across Middle and West Tennessee.
+Tennessee's largest H-1B visa agriculture sponsors include integrated food and livestock companies such as Tyson Foods, Perdue Farms, and Pilgrim's Pride, which operate processing and research facilities across Middle and West Tennessee.
 University-affiliated employers including the University of Tennessee Institute of Agriculture also file H-1B petitions regularly for research scientists, extension specialists, and faculty with agriculture-related specializations.

 Which cities in Tennessee have the most agriculture H-1B sponsorship jobs?